 Similarly, mobile has wildfire apps that provide danger meters and fire meters, but synthesizing the on-the-ground situational and real-time information from sensors, traffic lights and road cameras could be a game changer.
 Wildfire can move faster than humans can run, and having the advantage of a navigator app that tells us wind speed, traffic conditions, fire team deployments and other data can help lead us to safety.
 So, what’s missing?
 AI.

 Providing smart guidance based on unstructured data and sudden, changing circumstances is something that is still ahead of us.
 Much of this is because of the massive calculations involved in processing that unstructured data and turning it into insight.

 Mobility as our safe harbor

 According to Inside Towers, mobile networks are becoming more reliable in times of crises.
-For example, during the latest major hurricane, there were even tests of flying mobile cell phone towers to keep people connected in the storm’s immediate aftermath.
+For example, during a major hurricane, there were even tests of flying mobile cell phone towers to keep people connected in the storm’s immediate aftermath.

 So, who takes this problem on?
 Though governments have a huge opportunity, developers across the world have a great chance at putting mobile and AI to work to make for improved technological solutions for natural disaster preparedness and recovery.